Thinking of becoming vegetarian? Legend is a pig with a message to protect his kind

 All work and no play

 It’s been a while since I sat down to update the blog, there’s been so much going on.
-After several years of coordinating the community garden network the new year seemed the right time to start afresh and help it to become an organisation worthy of it’s name.
+After several years of coordinating the Community Gardens Ireland the new year seemed the right time to start afresh and help it to become an organisation worthy of it’s name.
 As a result some serious amount of work has been going on behind the scenes and we’ve applied for three funding streams to help us move forward.
 While we wait to hear if we’ve been successful, I’ve made a few subtle life changes at home too, namely looking after myself and switching to a vegetarian diet.